harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Uninitialized variables and undefined behavior

 ### Uninitialized variables
-- A variable that has not been given a known value (through initialization or assignment) is called an **uninitialized variable**.
+- A variable that has not been given a known value (through initialization or assignment) is called an <mark class="hltr-trippy">uninitialized variable</mark>.
 - This lack of initialization is a performance optimization inherited from C, as it prevents from creating a lot of data to match creation of many variables (like 100,000 or more).
 - Best practice is to always initialize your variables; omit the initialization only if it's intentional and purposeful.